 New anthology modeled after The Canterbury Tales features stories of refugees in the U.K.; a poet and a novelist respond to the Orlando shooting; the trope of masculine genius; and other news.

-A prize of $1,000 and publication by Red Hen Press is given biennially for a second or third book by a Latino poet.
-Rigoberto González will judge.
+A prize of $1,000 and publication by Red Hen Press is given biennially for a second or third poetry collection by a Latinx poet residing in the United States.

 The book-buying habits of Parisians; the art of shelving books; a new reading device for the blind; and other news.